aiman-al-masoud/cinciarellang/docs/wiki/4-functions/0-pure-functions/README.md

 k("one"); //1
 ```

-Trying to read from the outer scope will result in
+Trying to read from the outer scope will result in an error when running the function (variable not defined):

 ```